Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Model

-A loss-averse consumer may encounter multiple personal equilibria.
-To refine such a multiplicity, the concept of a ``preferred personal equilibrium'' (PPE) was introduced by \citeauthor{consumptionplan}.
-It posits that, in each stage, a PPE maximizes expected utility given the reference distribution generated by the plan.
-Analogous to the sophistication feature in the PE, the $T_1$-consumer in the PPE takes into account that her behavior will be consistent with the $T_2$-consumer's locally most favored credible plan.
-The PPE is therefore constructed backwardly.
+Given that a loss-averse consumer may encounter multiple personal equilibria, the concept of ``Preferred Personal Equilibrium'' (PPE) was introduced by \cite{KR09} to refine the solution concept in dynamic decision environments.
+A PPE, in the advance-purchase game, aligns with the most favorable sub-plans credible at the corresponding nodes in $T_2$ and maximizes the consumer's expected utility in $T_1$, for any pair of prices.

+Reflecting the sophistication inherent in a personal equilibrium, a consumer adhering to a PPE considers, when in $T_1$, only the most favorable sub-plan that is credible at the node in $T_2$, even if it does not maximize her expected utility in $T_1$.
+Thus, the PPE is constructed through a backward process, ensuring this consistency across stages.